joshbegley/nyt-latest/README.md

 `The ballot initiative would increase taxes on the wealthiest Californians to subsidize electric vehicle programs.`\
 https://nytimes.com/2022/11/04/us/california-gavin-newsom-prop-30.html?searchResultPosition=6

-**Oprah Winfrey is supporting Fetterman over Oz in the Pennsylvania Senate race.**\
+**Oprah Winfrey is supporting Fetterman over Oz in Pennsylvania’s Senate race.**\
-`Ms. Winfrey was instrumental in the rise of Dr. Mehmet Oz, the celebrity television doctor and Republican Senate nominee, but she has announced her support for his Democratic opponent.`\
+`Ms. Winfrey was instrumental in the rise of Dr. Mehmet Oz, the celebrity television doctor and Republican Senate nominee, but she has announced her support for John Fetterman, his Democratic opponent.`\
 https://nytimes.com/2022/11/04/us/politics/oprah-winfrey-fetterman-oz-pennsylvania-senate.html?searchResultPosition=7

 **The Ax Falls for Twitter Employees**\